keu/docs/astro/cli/get-started.md

 ![View of starter DAGs in the Airflow UI](/img/docs/tutorial-airflow-ui.png)

-Each DAG is listed with its tags, owner, previous runs, schedule, timestamp of the last and next run, and the states of recent tasks.
+Each DAG is listed with a few of its properties, including tags, owner, previous runs, schedule, timestamp of the last and next run, and the states of recent tasks.
 Because you haven't run any DAGs yet, the **Runs** and **Recent Tasks** sections are empty.
 Let's fix that!

 ## Step 4: Trigger a DAG run

-Let's run the `example-dag-basic` DAG that was generated with your Astro project.
-To provide a very basic demonstration of an ETL pipeline, this DAG creates an example JSON string, calculates a value based on the string, and prints the results of the calculation to the Airflow logs.
+A **DAG run** is an instance of a DAG running on a specific date.
+Let's trigger a run of the `example-dag-basic` DAG that was generated with your Astro project.

+To provide a basic demonstration of an ETL pipeline, this DAG creates an example JSON string, calculates a value based on the string, and prints the results of the calculation to the Airflow logs.

 1. Before you can run any DAG in Airflow, you have to unpause it.
 To unpause `example-dag-basic`, click the slider button next to its name.
 Once you unpause it, the DAG starts to run on the schedule defined in its code.